Cristy17001/TSI-Project/middlePresentation.md

 - **Matplotlib**: Often used for visualization of images and results, helping in debugging and presenting findings.

 Besides that, we found some models (neural networks) that are being used, such as:
-- **ESPCN (Efficient Sub-Pixel CNN)**: It is a model that reconstructs a high-resolution version of an image given a low-resolution version.
-It leverages efficient "sub-pixel convolution" layers, which learns an array of image upscaling filters.
+- **ESPCN (Efficient Sub-Pixel CNN)**:  Short version: It is a model that reconstructs a high-resolution version of an image given a low-resolution version.
+In ESPCN, the network is a combination of several convolutional layers and a sub-pixel convolutional layer, the LR image is upscaled at the last pixel shuffle stage.
+Thus, a big advantage of ESPCN is that it has a higher computation speed.
+Long version ( if professor asks about it): ESPCN has been proposed to add an efficient sub-pixel convolutional layer to the CNN network.
+ESPCN increases the resolution at the very end of the network.
+In ESPCN, the upscaling step is handled by the last layer, which means the smaller size LR image is directly fed to the network.
+Thus, there is no need to use the interpolation method.
+The network is capable of learning a better LR to HR mapping compared to an interpolation filter upscaling before feeding into the network.
+Due to the reduced input image size, a smaller filter size can be used to extract features.
+The computational complexity and memory cost is reduced so that the efficiency can be greatly enhanced. ** not needed (This is why ESPCN become an ideal choice for the super-resolution of HD videos in real-time)  **
 - **FSRCNN (Fast Super-Resolution Convolutional Neural Network)**: This model is designed for fast super-resolution, using a smaller network with fewer parameters to achieve better performance and faster inference times.
 - **SRCNN (Super-Resolution Convolutional Neural Network)**: This is a deep learning approach to image super-resolution.
 It is a straightforward CNN that learns to map low-resolution images to high-resolution ones.
 - **VDSR (Very Deep Super Resolution)**: This model uses a deeper architecture(it has 20 weight layers which is much deeper compared with SRCNN which only got 3 layers), leveraging residual learning to improve training and performance on super-resolution tasks.

 - Explain the code a little more (used models and so on)
 - The code is equipped with a dataset that provides a total of 391 images to train each of the models implemented.
-Firstly, it is used a  set of 91 images of basic, low-detailed nature-based images, followed by a mix of 100 random-themed images with varying complexities and textures, and a set of 91 images of basic, low-detailed nature-based images, and then, the remaining 200 are royalty-free images from the BSD (Berkeley Segmentation Dataset) testing set, which is commonly used in computer vision tasks.
+Firstly, it is used a  set of 91 images of basic, low-detailed nature-based images, followed by a mix of 100 random-themed images with varying complexities and textures, and then, the remaining 200 are royalty-free images from the BSD (Berkeley Segmentation Dataset) testing set, which is commonly used in computer vision tasks.
 It is important to note that the BSD is frequently used for evaluating natural edge detection that includes not only object contours but also object interior boundaries and background boundaries.
 Meanwhile a set of 5 images is used to test models with scale factors of x2, x3, and x4, where the result is the average Peak signal-to-noise ratio, that is , the quantity measured as the ratio between the power of the signal noise and a signal’s maximum power, of all images.
 - At the end of training, an snapshot is taken to save the training process and track the models improvements.
 - To validate the model effectively, that is , to assure that the model itself is learning effectively, the model performance is checked with a set of 14 images , with nature-based themes, while each model is being trained.
 This validation step ensures that the model generalizes well beyond the training data and continues to improve in real-world scenarios.